-1. Structures, driveways, and septic system drainage fields shall be located in such a manner so as to minimize the loss of productive agricultural land.

-2. New roads or private driveways should be designed and located so that they will have a minimum impact on exiting or potential future farming practices.
-In implementing this policy, the Town Plan Commission and Town Board shall consider the following criteria:

-• Roads and private driveways should be located along existing fence lines or along the edges of tillable fields as much as feasible.

-VIII Land Use: City & Town of Platteville Smart Growth Comprehensive Plan

-- Roads and private driveways should not divide farm fields in such a manner that it would be difficult or costly to till adjacent farmland using modern farming equipment. - Roads and private driveways shall meet all other Town of Platteville and Grant County standards and requirements.

-3. Runoff and modifications of the drainage patterns resulting from any development should not increase the amount of flow or pattern of drainage on adjoining agricultural land.
+- 1. Structures, driveways, and septic system drainage fields shall be located in such a manner so as to minimize the loss of productive agricultural land. - 2.
+New roads or private driveways should be designed and located so that they will have a minimum impact on exiting or potential future farming practices.
+In implementing this policy, the Town Plan Commission and Town Board shall consider the following criteria: - Roads and private driveways should be located along existing fence lines or along the edges of tillable fields as much as feasible. - Roads and private driveways should not divide farm fields in such a manner that it would be difficult or costly to till adjacent farmland using modern farming equipment. - Roads and private driveways shall meet all other Town of Platteville and Grant County standards and requirements. - 3.
+Runoff and modifications of the drainage patterns resulting from any development should not increase the amount of flow or pattern of drainage on adjoining agricultural land.
 Issues related to the interpretation of this policy shall be referred to the Grant County Land Conservation Department.